Shaken By Trump, Senators Ask: What Stops Him From Launching Nukes?

 Markey, whose legislation likely has little chance to pass in the Republican-controlled Congress, said he had not been comforted by the testimony at the hearing.

-"I don't think that the assurances that I've received today will be satisfying to the american people," he said.
+"I don't think that the assurances that I've received today will be satisfying to the American people," he said.
 "I think they can still realize that Donald Trump can launch nuclear codes just as easily as he can use his Twitter account."